department-of-veterans-affairs/vets-website/_employment/job-seekers.md

 <div class="row" markdown="0">
 <div class="small-12 medium-9 columns left"  markdown="1">

-### Wherever you are in the transition process, the Veterans Employment Center provides career advice, mentorship, résumé-building assistance, and exclusive access to employers who are committed to hiring Veterans and military spouses.
+Wherever you are in the transition process, the Veterans Employment Center provides career advice, mentorship, résumé-building assistance, and exclusive access to employers who are committed to hiring Veterans and military spouses.

-You may not be completely ready to start looking for a job.
-That's okay.
-There are ways you can prepare.
+You may not be completely ready to start looking for a job, but there are other ways you can prepare.

 </div>